Grid & AbstractGrid

 Ferrite.ExclusiveTopologyType

-ExclusiveTopology saves topological (connectivity/neighborhood) data of the grid.
-The constructor works with an AbstractCell vector for all cells that dispatch vertices, faces and in 3D edges.
-The struct saves the highest dimensional neighborhood, i.e. if something is connected by a face and an edge only the face neighborhood is saved.
-The lower dimensional neighborhood is recomputed, if needed.
+The experimental feature ExclusiveTopology saves topological (connectivity/neighborhood) data of the grid.
+Only the highest dimensional neighborhood is saved.
+I.e., if something is connected by a face and an edge, only the face neighborhood is saved.
+The lower dimensional neighborhood is recomputed when calling getneighborhood if needed.

 Fields